proenza-lab/dyClamp/README.md

 In order to reduce information overhead and therefore transmission latency, the information in the report strings is encoded positionally - in contrast to the command strings that use indices for the update of individual values.

 Furthermore, the present implementation temporarily discontinues the generation of live reports when a new command string has arrived at its input buffer.
-This behaviour avoids interpretation conflicts on the host side (i.e. a command string echo being interpreted as a live report with two values).
+This behavior avoids interpretation conflicts on the host side (i.e. a command string echo being interpreted as a live report with two values).

 In addition to the serial communication tweaks mentioned above, **[dyClamp](https://github.com/christianrickert/dyClamp/)** is dynamically throttling its generation of live reports based on the availability of the serial output buffer.
-While this behaviour does not guarantee a prompt transmission to the host sytem, it makes sure that data generation is synchronous with data representation.
+While this behavior does not guarantee a prompt transmission to the host system, it makes sure that data generation is synchronous with data representation.

 ## Deployment & Optimization